typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 ## Working with Non-TypeScript Libraries (writing your own index.d.ts)

-Lets say you want to use `de-indent`, but it isn't typed or on DefinitelyTyped.
+Let's say you want to use `de-indent`, but it isn't typed or on DefinitelyTyped.
 You get an error like this:

 ```
 [ts]